-On January 13, 2017, we closed on an asset purchase agreement to acquire certain assets related to Scott County Community Hospital, based in Oneida, Tennessee (the "Oneida Assets").
-The Oneida Assets include a 52,000-square foot hospital building and a 6,300 square foot professional building on approximately 4.3 acres.
-Scott County Community Hospital is certified as a Critical Access Hospital (rural) with 25 beds, a 24/7 emergency department, operating rooms and a laboratory that provides a range of diagnostic services.
+On January 13, 2017, we acquired certain assets related to Scott County Community Hospital, based in Oneida, Tennessee (the "Oneida Assets").
+The Oneida Assets include a 52,000 square foot hospital building and 6,300 square foot professional building on approximately 4.3 acres.
+Scott County Community Hospital has 25 beds, a 24/7 emergency department and a laboratory that provides a range of diagnostic services.
 Scott County Community Hospital closed in July 2016 in connection with the bankruptcy filing of its parent company, Pioneer Health Services, Inc. We acquired the Oneida Assets out of bankruptcy for a purchase price of \$1.0 million.
 The hospital, which has since been renamed Big South Fork Medical Center, became operational on August 8, 2017.
+The hospital became certified as a Critical Access Hospital (rural) hospital in December 2021, retroactive to June 30, 2021.

-Jamestown Regional Medical Center and Mountain View Physician Practice
+Jamestown Regional Medical Center

-On January 31, 2018, the Company entered into an asset purchase agreement to acquire from Community Health Systems, Inc. certain assets related to an acute care hospital located in Jamestown, Tennessee, referred to as Jamestown Regional Medical Center.
-The purchase was completed on June 1, 2018 for a purchase price of \$0.7 million.
-The hospital is an 85-bed facility of approximately 90,000 square feet on over eight acres of land, which offers a 24-hour emergency department with two trauma bays and seven private exam rooms, inpatient and outpatient medical services and a progressive care unit which provides telemetry services.
+On June 1, 2018, we acquired from Community Health Systems, Inc. certain assets related to an acute care hospital located in Jamestown, Tennessee, referred to as Jamestown Regional Medical Center, for a purchase price of \$0.7 million.
+The hospital is an 85-bed facility of approximately 90,000 square feet on over eight acres of land, which offered a 24-hour emergency department with two trauma bays and seven private exam rooms, inpatient and outpatient medical services and a progressive care unit which provided telemetry services.
 The acquisition also included a separate physician practice known as Mountain View Physician Practice, Inc.

-The Company suspended operations at the hospital and physician clinic in June 2019, as a result of the termination of the hospital's Medicare agreement and other factors.
-The Company plans to reopen the hospital and physician clinic.
-The reopening plans have also been disrupted by the coronavirus ("COVID-19") pandemic and the timing of the reopening has been delayed.
-It is now intended that the re-opening process will be initiated within 18 months subject to securing adequate capital.
+The Company suspended operations at the hospital and physician practice in June 2019, as a result of the termination of the hospital's Medicare agreement and other factors.
+The Company is evaluating whether to reopen the facility as an acute care hospital or as another type of healthcare facility.
 Jamestown is located 38 miles west of Big South Fork Medical Center.

-Jellico Community Hospital and CarePlus Rural Clinic
+Jellico Medical Center and CarePlus Clinic

-On March 5, 2019, we closed an asset purchase agreement whereby we acquired certain assets related to a 54-bed acute care hospital that offered comprehensive services located in Jellico, Tennessee known as Jellico Community Hospital and an outpatient clinic located in Williamsburg, Kentucky known as CarePlus Clinic.
+On March 5, 2019, we acquired certain assets related to a 54-bed acute care hospital that offered comprehensive services located in Jellico, Tennessee known as Jellico Community Hospital and an outpatient clinic located in Williamsburg, Kentucky.
 The hospital and the clinic and their associated assets were acquired from Jellico Community Hospital, Inc. and CarePlus Rural Health Clinic, LLC, respectively.
+On March 1, 2021, the Company closed Jellico Community Hospital, after the City of Jellico issued a 30-day termination notice for the lease of the building.

-The CarePlus Clinic offers sophisticated testing capabilities and compassionate care, all in a modern, patient-friendly environment.
-Services include diagnostic imaging services, x-ray, mammography, bone densitometry, computed tomography (CT), ultrasound, physical therapy and laboratory services.
-The CarePlus Clinic is located 32 miles northeast of our Big South Fork Medical Center.
+The CarePlus Clinic offers compassionate care in a modern, patient-friendly facility.
+The CarePlus Clinic is located 32 miles northwest of our Big South Fork Medical Center.